shawnGao87/dog-tracker/README.md

 e.g. http://localhost:5000/dogs to get all dogs

 Here, assuming the id parameter is an integer.
+Also assume the data being posted will be as the body of the POST request and in JSON format.

 I didn't add any data / form / request validation on neither back- nor front-end. i.e. You can totally submit an empty form on the front-end and the API will take it.